0x416c6941/ft_transcendence/README.md

 ### Frontend - VanillaJS/TS

 The frontend mustn't use any frameworks or libraries.
 No problem.
-It's called `VanillaJS`, it's fast, and once you'll spend a little time with it, the `Web API` that modern browsers offer will be a joy to use.
+It's called `VanillaJS`, it's fast, and once you spend a little time with it, the `Web API` that modern browsers offer will be a joy to use.
 Besides this, there are two requirements:

 - The Frontend has to be written in `TypeScript`, which essentially means enforcing types (which we've been doing since the start at 42, anyway, so no need to worry).
 Take a look at the documentation, watch a couple of videos, and, before you know it, you will forget that modern JS is gradually starting to look like TypeScript anyway. ;)
 - The look of our Frontend has to be managed via `Tailwind CSS` (think CSS with superpowers).

 ### Socket.IO

 There are different strategies to keeping track of multiple things happening at the same time, say a _bunch of people playing a game of **Pong**_, or those same people _chatting in an online group **chat**_ service.
 Before we get a serious headache, I would suggest starting with the [tried-and-true Socket.IO](https://socket.io/).
-Socket.IO is straightforward, and yet incredibly robust library of spinng this or that service on the backend, letting clients register to it from the frontend, and use the one service collectively as a group.
+Socket.IO is straightforward, and yet incredibly robust library of spinng this or that service on the backend, letting clients register to it from the frontend and use the one service collectively as a group.
 In the documentation, you will even find a ready-made example of setting up a group chat service.
 Be sure to check it out.

 > [!NOTE]
 > And...we're close to or around **7 major modules**, yielding us a **100% mark**.
 Onwards and upwards(?/!)
-There are slight modifications and substantial modifications waiting ahead, such as adding more players, allowing player setup options, adding an AI opponent, adding support for multiple languages, add accessibility features, 3D modelling features, observability tooling, etc.
+There are slight modifications and substantial updates waiting ahead, such as adding more players, allowing player setup options, adding an AI opponent, adding support for multiple languages, adding accessibility features, 3D modelling features, observability tooling, etc.